 Please be aware that the bad weather at the weekend has unfortunately closed the Arienas Point Bridge on the Rahoy Reserve.
 We are working to fix this issue and appreciate your patience.

 The Rahoy Hills lie in remote and mountainous land in the Morvern peninsula, encompassing a variety of habitats from windswept grasslands, mires and heaths to cliffs, lochans and ancient oak woodlands.
 This reserve has an exceptional biodiversity with a number of rare plant and animal species and is an area of outstanding value for its richness of arctic-alpine flora.

 - Golden and sea eagles

-A path from Black Glen to Arienas Point provides a perfect opportunity for discovering this rugged upland reserve.
+A route from Black Glen to Arienas Point provides a perfect opportunity for discovering this rugged upland reserve. – change to: A rugged path from Black Glen to Arienas Point provides a perfect opportunity for discovering this magnificent upland reserve.